Things to consider before applying

 What is the process?

 When applying to the Reducing Reoffending Fund, applications are submitted first to the Commissioner’s office where an initial assessment will be made on the eligibility of the application.
-If the bid is eligible, it will then be passed on to the relevant Local Reducing Reoffending Board who will consider whether it meets the local or county-wide priorities and whether it will support the work of partners.
+If the bid is eligible, the Local Reducing Reoffending Board will help to consider whether it meets the local or county-wide priorities and whether it will support the work of partners.

-If supported at this stage the Chair will make a recommendation to the Commissioner for final approval.
+If supported at this stage the Chair in conjunction with the Deputy Director will make a recommendation to the Commissioner for final approval.

 The overall Reducing Reoffending Strategy focuses on five key areas for targeting reoffending: